keras-team/autokeras/README.md

 ## Acknowledgements

-The authors gratefully acknowledge the D3M program of the Defense Advanced Research Projects Agency (DARPA) administered through AFRL contract FA8750-17-2-0116; the Texas A&M College of Engineering, and Texas A&M.
+The authors gratefully acknowledge the D3M program of the Defense Advanced Research Projects Agency (DARPA) administered through AFRL contract FA8750-17-2-0116; the Texas A&M College of Engineering, and Texas A&M University.